 Listen and Repeat Machine for daily practice to improve your intonation, rhythm and pronunciation.

-A few examples from YouTube
+A couple examples from ESL Teachers

 Examples of American radio talk shows from all 50 U.S. states to hear some of the different American dialects